Constitutive Androstane Receptor-1 (CAR-1; NR1I3i1)

 Kits are offered in different assay formats to accommodate researchers' needs: 3x 32 and 1x 96 assay formats for screening small numbers of test compounds, as well as custom bulk reagents for HTS applications.
 Assay systems are all inclusive, providing reporter cells, optimized growth media, media for diluting test compounds, a positive-control agonist, luciferase detection reagent, a white assay plate, a detailed protocol, and a protocol quick guide.
 All kits are shipped on dry ice.

-The principle application of this assay product is in the screening of test samples to quantify functional activities, either agonist or antagonist, that they may exert against the human constitutive androstane receptor.
-This kit product is an all-inclusive assay system that includes, in addition to CAR-1 Reporter Cells, two optimized media for use during cell culture and (optionally) in diluting the test samples, a reference agonist, Luciferase Detection Reagent, a cell culture-ready assay plate, and a detailed protocol.
+The principle application of this assay product is in the screening of test samples to quantify functional inverse-agonist activities that they may exert against the human constitutive androstane receptor.
+This kit product is an all-inclusive assay system that includes, in addition to CAR-1 Reporter Cells, two optimized media for use during cell culture and (optionally) in diluting the test samples, a positive-control inverse-agonist, Luciferase Detection Reagent, a cell culture-ready assay plate, and a detailed protocol.

 |Product Family||Product Number||Product Description|